-The Service Provider responsible for administering Canada-B.C.
-Integrated Loans while students are in-study, in the Non-Repayment Period or in repayment and their loans are less than 270 days past due.
+The Service Provider responsible for administering Canada-B.C. integrated student loans while students are in-study, in the Non-Repayment Period or in repayment and their loans are less than 270 days past due.

-Non-punitive Withdrawal (two semester loan application where student is not attending the second semester) A non-punitive withdrawal occurs when all of the following four conditions apply:
+Non-punitive Withdrawal (two semester loan application where student is not attending the second semester)

+A non-punitive withdrawal occurs when all of the following four conditions apply:

-- 5. The student is withdrawn due to an institution closure as outlined in Section 4: Interruption of Study; - 6.
-The student did not attend classes at all and repaid the disbursement in full within 30 days; - 7.
-The student attended classes for 10 days or less and repaid the disbursement in full within 30 days; or - 8.
+- 1. The student is withdrawn due to an institution closure as outlined in Chapter 9, Section 4: Interruption of Study; - 2.
+The student did not attend classes at all and repaid the disbursement in full within 30 days; - 3.
+The student attended classes for 10 days or less and repaid the disbursement in full within 30 days; or - 4.
 The student received funding for two semesters, completed their first term/semester, including exams (if applicable), and either did not return to full-time studies or attended 10 days or less in the next term/semester.
 The second disbursement was not issued or was repaid in full within 30 days.